ModisWorks/modis/doc/guides/setup.md

 To run Modis now, just run `launcher.py`.

+## Troubleshooting

+If you still have problems, see the [Troubleshooting](../documentation/troubleshooting.md) section for solutions to some common problems.
+If you don't find a solution there, then feel free to join our Discord Server to ask your questions.

 *Guides for getting tokens for Discord bots, Reddit, and Google are coming soon.*